 Around 1 in every 50,000 children are diagnosed with the condition each year.
 It tends to be more common in families with a history of allergies or those of an Asian background, although it's unclear why.

 The symptoms of nephrotic syndrome can usually be controlled with steroid medication.
 Most children with nephrotic syndrome respond well to steroids and aren't at risk of kidney failure.

 However, a small number of children have congenital (inherited) nephrotic syndrome and usually do less well.
 They may eventually have kidney failure and need a kidney transplant.

 Most children with nephrotic syndrome have times when their symptoms are under control (remission), followed by times when symptoms return (relapses).
 In most cases, relapses become less frequent as they get older and often stop by their late teens.

-- the symptoms of nephrotic syndrome
+Some of the main symptoms associated with nephrotic syndrome include:

 Causes of nephrotic syndrome